Jocelyn Munguía Chávez

 Jocelyn Munguía Chávez is a Mexican, undocumented, queer, dancer, runner, and activist.
 While pursuing a Bachelor of Arts in Psychology at UIC, she is involved with several on-campus and community organizations that focus on education, empowerment, and social justice.
 She is a co-founder of the Fearless Undocumented Alliance (FUA) at UIC and of the Latin@ Youth Action League (L@YAL) of DuPage County, was previously the President of Mexican Students de Aztlán (MeSA), an organizer with Undocumented Illinois and Organized Communities Against Deportations (OCAD), and is a current board member, Secretary of Dare to Dream: Get Educated!

 Alonzo Zamarrón was born and raised in Rochelle, a small town in Illinois surrounded by corn.
 Growing up during his summers, Alonzo worked in the cornfields as a detasseler, which impacted his views on environmental sustainability.
 He is currently pursuing a Bachelors in Graphic Design at UIC, and has been involved in many social justice movements by designing their promotional material.
-Over the weekends, Alonzo plays the trumpet and saxophone, and is a member of Banda San Guillermo and the UIC Mariachi Fuego
+Alonzo also plays the trumpet and saxophone, and is a member of Banda San Guillermo and the UIC Mariachi Fuego